-This section describes the configuration of machines, such that they, through the condor_startd daemon, implement a desired policy for when remote jobs should start, be suspended, (possibly) resumed, vacate (with a checkpoint) or be killed (no checkpoint).
-This policy is the heart of Condor's balancing act between the needs and wishes of resource owners (machine owners) and resource users (people submitting their jobs to Condor).
-Please read this section carefully if you plan to change any of the settings described here, as a wrong setting can have a severe impact on either the owners of machines in your pool (they may ask to be removed from the pool entirely) or the users of your pool (they may stop using Condor).
+This section describes the configuration of machines, such that they, through the condor_startd daemon, implement a desired policy for when remote jobs should start, be suspended, (possibly) resumed, vacate (with a checkpoint) or be killed.
+This policy is the heart of HTCondor's balancing act between the needs and wishes of resource owners (machine owners) and resource users (people submitting their jobs to HTCondor).
+Please read this section carefully before changing any of the settings described here, as a wrong setting can have a severe impact on either the owners of machines in the pool or the users of the pool.

-The condor_startd daemon represents the machine on which it is running to the Condor pool.
+The condor_startd daemon represents the machine on which it is running to the HTCondor pool.
 The daemon publishes characteristics about the machine in the machine's ClassAd to aid matchmaking with resource requests.
-The values of these attributes may be listed by using the command: condor_status -l hostname.
-On an SMP machine, the condor_startd will break the machine up and advertise it as separate slots, each with its own name and ClassAd.
+The values of these attributes may be listed by using the command:

 The Requirements expression is used for matching machines with jobs.

-A note of caution is in order when modifying the START to reference job ClassAd attributes.
-The default Is_OWNER expression is a function of the START expression
+A note of caution is in order when modifying the START expression to reference job ClassAd attributes.
+The default IS_OWNER expression is a function of the START expression

-START = True SUSPEND = False PREEMPT = False KILL = FalseIn this way, Condor jobs always run and can never be kicked off from activity on the machine.
-However, because they would run with ``nice priority'', interactive response on the machines will not suffer.
-You probably would not notice Condor was running the jobs, assuming you had enough free memory for the Condor jobs that there was little swapping.
+START = True SUSPEND = False PREEMPT = False KILL = FalseIn this way, HTCondor jobs always run and can never be kicked off from activity on the machine.
+However, because they would run with the low priority, interactive response on the machines will not suffer.
+A machine user probably would not notice that HTCondor was running the jobs, assuming you had enough free memory for the HTCondor jobs such that there was little swapping.